fede-alejandro/neoland-bootcamp-202209/staff/federico-alejandro/project/doc/README.md

 ## Intro

-Is an web to donate what you no longer use, if you want to give your things a second life, publish it!.
+Is a web to donate what you no longer use, if you want to give your things a second life, publish it!.
 The donor decides to whom he/she wants to donate it.
 It also contains information on how to recycle and take care of the planet.

 ![](https://media.tenor.com/yEW0bneCw30AAAAC/gif1.gif)